marcglasberg/align_positioned/README.md

 Do you even know how to start doing this by composing basic Flutter widgets?
 Maybe, but with `AlignPositioned` it's much easier, and it takes a single widget.

-The `AlignPositioned` widget is specially helpful for **animations**, since you can just calculate the final position and size you want for each frame.
+Both `AlignPositioned` and `AnimatedAlignPositioned` widgets are specially helpful for **animations**, since you can just calculate the final position, size and rotation you want for each frame.
 Without it you may find yourself having to animate a composition of widgets.

 ## How it works